Mastering Sales During a Crisis

 - What changes have they put in place to stay open

-- What challenges they feel they are facing
+- What challenges do they feel they are facing

 At this point, repeat what you have heard.
-For example, if it’s a restaurant you might have heard they are only doing curb side pickup.
+For example, if it’s a restaurant, you might have heard they only do curbside pickup.
 You may have also heard that their sales are down as much as 40%.
 If this is the case, you would repeat in this fashion:

-I am hearing similar comments from other merchants like you.
-They see sales down, and their only option is curbside pickup or pay for delivery, a cost they hope to eliminate.
-The one comment I hear often is that they weren’t prepared to immediately pivot.
+I hear similar comments from other merchants like you.
+They see sales down, and their only option is curbside pickup or pay for a delivery, a cost they hope to eliminate.
+The one comment I hear often is that they weren’t prepared to pivot immediately.
 How have you handled it?